-The aim of the Working Group is to create a forum that brings together individuals implementing/supporting/assessing programmatic work on gender equality, development and women’s rights to deepen debate and discussion and share expertise and good practice in order to contribute to more effective practice and policy.
+The Programmes Working Group brings together individuals implementing, supporting and assessing programmatic work on gender equality, development and women’s rights to deepen debate and discussion.
+Sharing expertise and good practice in order to contribute to more effective practice and policy.

 The objective of the Programmes group is to be a platform for general programming knowledge and learning exchange.
 It exists to deepen debate and discussion and share expertise and good practice in order to contribute to more effective practice and policy.
 Specific aims of the group are to: